Shivani Jadhav

-Shivani Jadhav is an Indian model and beauty pageant titleholder who was crowned Femina Miss Grand India 2019 at the grand finale of Femina Miss India 2019 by the outgoing titleholder Meenakshi Chaudhary.
+Shivani Jadhav (born 30th October 1999) is an Indian model, beauty pageant titleholder and actress who was crowned Femina Miss Grand India 2019 at the grand finale of Femina Miss India 2019 by the outgoing titleholder Meenakshi Chaudhary.
 She represented India at Miss Grand International 2019 pageant which was held in Venezuela on 25 October 2019.
+She became an actress in 2025.

 Pageant History

 Miss Diva 2015

-Shivani participated in Miss Diva - Miss India Universe 2015 pageant where she got eliminated in episode 5 during the preliminary round.
+Shivani participated in Miss Diva - Miss India Universe 2015 pageant where she got eliminated in episode five during the preliminary round.